 The Horia Micrometric Jewelling Tool # BG5372-61-4 is a very fine instrument that can, as its name suggests, adjust jewel position in extremely small and precise amounts.
 It has served me well for adjusting wheel and arbor endshakes, but for some processes it falls short.
 This tool has a 4mm hole in the stake as well as the soleplate, which allows me to use Seitz 4mm stumps and pushers.
 The stumps and anvils have 4mm posts and larger shoulders that rest on the soleplate.
+There are a limited number of different-shaped stumps for certain processes.
+However, the range of Seitz pushers is quite extensive.
+Many times over the years, situations would arise that I would have liked to use this tool, but the correct stump was not available.

 I thought if I could use the pushers as stumps, I would have any situation covered.
 The trouble was that the 4mm pushers do not have shoulders and would drop completely through the soleplate.
 I needed to raise a pallet fork on its arbor and I wanted to use the Horia tool.
 Consequently, I needed a stump with a small hole to clear the arbor and a small, flat diameter to support the under side of the pallet.
 The correct size flat pusher was at hand, but I could not use it.
 This situation drove me to finally resolve the inconvenience.